numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

    * The UFunc machinery changes will break *limited* parts of the current implementation.
-Replacing e.g. the default ``TypeResolver`` is expected to remain supported for a time, although optimized masked inner loop iteration (which is not even used *within* NumPy) is expected to not remain supported and lead to errors instead.
+Replacing e.g. the default ``TypeResolver`` is expected to remain supported for a time, although optimized masked inner loop iteration (which is not even used *within* NumPy) will no longer be supported.

    * All functions currently defined on the dtypes, such as ``PyArray_Descr->f->nonzero``, will be defined and accessed differently.